Ostrea equestris

 Ostrea equestris, commonly known as the crested oyster or horse oyster, is a species of bivalve mollusc in the family Ostreidae.
 It can be found along the Atlantic coast of North and South America, ranging from Virginia to Patagonia.

 Description

-The crested oyster is a rather irregular triangular or oval shape and grows to a length of about 5 cm.
-The two valves are quite different; the left one is deeply concave, has a raised margin and is fixed to the substrate while the right one is flattish and fits inside the other.
-The valves are thick with variable surface sculpturing, the whitish colour being obscured by mud, algal growth and encrusting organisms.
-The inside of the valves is pearly grey or greenish, and the muscle scar is colourless, a fact that distinguishes this species from the much larger eastern oyster (Crassostrea virginica) which has a purple muscle scar.
+The crested oyster has an irregular triangular or oval shape and grows to a length of about 5 cm.
+The left valve is deeply concave, has a raised margin and is fixed to the substrate, while the right is flattish and fits inside the other.
+The valves are thick with variable surface sculpturing, the whitish colour often obscured by mud, algal growth and encrusting organisms.
+The inside of the valves is pearly grey or greenish, and the muscle scar is colourless, which distinguishes this species from the much larger eastern oyster (Crassostrea virginica) which has a purple muscle scar.